jabbathenut/.dotfiles/README.md

 # Jabba's Dotfiles (MacOS)

-This is my personal repository of configuration files.
+This is my personal repository of configuration files for a Neovim C/C++ development environment.
 While it works well for me and my workflow, it may not be what you expect or prefer.
 Please use this configuration with that in mind.

 Download to your home folder (i.e. ~/.dotfiles).
 Then install with GNU Stow: